FlorianBorn/simple-eda/README.md

-# simple-eda
+# simple-ml
-This repository provides helper functions for EDA
+This repository provides helper functions for ML